Name: Arthur Low

-At Filament Games, I'm always working on something new and exciting.
+At Filament Games I'm always working on something new and exciting.
 Currently, I'm working on an educational game to teach students about how the various attributes and properties of stellar systems affect a planet's ability to support life.
 Next week I'll be back to working on a plant growing simulation that teaches the processes involved in turning a simple seed into edible fruit!

-In 10 years we'll be relying less and less on the computers in our pockets and more on smart systems - both wearable and embedded in the products and services we use every day.
+Smartphones are just the first step in a whole new augmented reality industry.
+We'll be relying less and less on the computers in our pockets and more on smart systems - both wearable and embedded in the products and services we use every day.
 We've already begun to see technology integrated in places we hadn't previously expected: refrigerators that know when food goes bad or eyeglasses that can recognize faces.
 For my company, that means we need to be thinking about how people will learn in the coming years - and how their interactions will be guided by new technology.